raribeir/OLED_Stats/README.md

 **Add this to the bottom:**

-Remember to change your username ("pi" below) if you're not using a default username
+Remember to change your username ("rafael" below) if you're not using a default username

 ```
-@reboot /home/pi/OLED_display &
+@reboot /home/rafael/OLED_display &
 ```

 ## Common Display Issues: